Gardner–Webb Runnin' Bulldogs football

 The Gardner–Webb Runnin' Bulldogs football program is the intercollegiate American football team for Gardner–Webb University in the U.S. state of North Carolina.
-The team competes in the Division I FCS and are members of the OVC–Big South Football Association.
+The team competes in the Division I FCS and are an affiliate member of the Ohio Valley Conference for football.
 Gardner–Webb's first football team was fielded in 1970.
 The team plays its home games at the 9,000-seat Ernest W. Spangler Stadium in Boiling Springs, North Carolina.
-The Runnin' Bulldogs are coached by Cris Reisert.
+The Runnin' Bulldogs are coached by interim head coach Pete Bennett.